radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.20: Example Search Results of a Full-text Search

-The entries returned, like Charlene Tiu shown above, have attributes that contain “seattle” and attributes that have “accounting”.
+The entries returned, like Charlene Tiu shown above, have attributes that contain "seattle" and attributes that have "accounting".
 However, because the display template does not show the ou attribute (which contained a value of accounting in this example), it is impossible to know what underlying attribute matched the search.

 #### LDAP Filter

 LDAP Filter searches allow the user to type the search request (using LDAP filter syntax) in the search field, and the application executes the LDAP search against the selected data source.
-LDAP filter search request is entered in the “Enter a full-text search or LDAP filter” field on the search page.
+LDAP filter search request is entered in the "Enter a full-text search or LDAP filter" field on the search page.
 Saved LDAP filter searches are located under basic queries in the saved queries drop-down menu accessible by clicking the **Star** button.
 For instructions on defining an LDAP filter-based search, see [Defining a Basic Query](#advanced-queries).

 In the following example, the Global Identity Viewer search option receives a request containing an LDAP filter as follows: